 Jean Michel Missri – Freelance Photographer

-Jean Michel is a french photographer, based in Paris France.
+Jean Michel Missri is a french photographer, based in Paris France.
 He’s had a long career in photography covering many genres, including: sport, event, commercial, travel and archtiecture.
 His main focus today is on travel and architecture.
-Jean Michel is also the editor of two beautiful online magazines, Shades of Grey and Shades of Color.
+Jean Michel Missri is also the editor of two beautiful online magazines, Shades of Grey and Shades of Color.
 He also offers 1 & 2 day tours of the beautiful city of Paris.
-Check out the links at the bottom of the blog to see more of his work.
+Check out the links at the bottom of the blog to see more of work by Jean Michel Missri.

 What got you started in photography?
 Tell us about your journey as a photographer.